Kolapo-code/Booker/README.md

 ![UML Use case diagram](./UML/Sequence_diagram/Png/Post_Get_appointment.png)

 ## Development
-We created end points for every feature.
-And we have used Swagger to show case every one of them.
+We created endpoints for every feature.
+And we have used Swagger to showcase every one of them.

 ![Swagger](./Resources/swagger.jpg)

+Of course, we had to review each other's code, and here's what Omar made.

+Uploading km_20240326_720p_30f_20240326_072446.mp4…

+## Issues
+We did face some issues, we had to update the class diagram, It was a learning curve for us.
+We learned a lot about how to do things the right way.

+Uploading km_20240327_720p_30f_20240328_000642.mp4…

-## Clonning and setup
+## Cloning and setup
-In order to test what we have created try to follow this guide:
+To test what we have created try to follow this guide:

-Clonning the repository
+Cloning the repository
 ```bash
 git clone
 ```